Probabilistic automatic complexity of finite strings: Classification of binary strings with

 Lastly, one may call a string \bdef{random} for a measure of complexity if its complexity is the maximum possible for its length.
-For example, for Kolmogorov complexity, a string is random if its complexity is equal to its length, up to an additive constant not depending on the string.
-For $A_N$, the string $w$ is random if $A_N(w) = \floor{\abs{w}/2}+1$, and this is known to be tight.
+For example, a string is random for Kolmogorov complexity if its complexity is equal to its length, up to an additive constant not depending on the string.
+For $A_N$, the string $w$ is random if $A_N(w) = \floor{\abs{w}/2}+1$, and this is known to be tight (except over a binary alphabet; see \cite[Theorem~9]{KComplexity} and \cite{KMaximal}).
 But without a general asymptotic upper bound, it is unclear what strings could be considered random for $A_P$, and so we ask:

-\begin{que} Is there a suitable notion of a string being random with respect to PFA complexity?
-If so, how many strings are PFA-random (asymptotically)? \end{que}
+\begin{que} Is there a suitable notion of a string being random with respect to $A_P$?
+If so, then asymptotically, how many strings are random in this sense? \end{que}